 Removing unwanted items is one of the most essential steps in moving on a budget.
 By removing these items, you can save money on space and make some extra cash.

-It’s important to understand what items are considered “unwanted” and which ones should be kept for your move.
+It’s important to decide what items are considered “unwanted” and which ones should be kept for your move.
 Unwanted or unneeded items can include:

 - include heavy items such as furniture

 There are several ways to dispose of unwanted items during your move.
 Holding a garage sale or yard sale is one of the easiest and most profitable ways to do this.